kbecerra21/That-s-a-BigAss-Chicken/README.md

 # Chicken data
 The data for this paper can be found in the folder Data_BigAssChicken : The the file contains the original data files Chickweight.csv and GallusGallusDomesticus.csv .
 The original ChickWeight.csv data file can be found here  https://www.kaggle.com/datasets/lsind18/weight-vs-age-of-chicks-on-different-diets.
 The original GallusGallusDomesticus.csv data file can be found here https://www.kaggle.com/datasets/phuzoman/egg-producing-chickens

+# Qualitaive data
+The qualitative data for this paper can be found in the folder Qualitativedata_BigAssChicken.
+The file contains the BAC_Qualitavive-data.Rmd file that has the made up interview material used in this paper and the way that it was analyzed by themes.

 ## Images
 The images used for this paper can be found in the folder Images_BigAssChicken.